Building bricks

 A huge part of my childhood LEGO experience was second-hand, mostly from my dad’s old sets and the random lots he’d buy.
 As a result, I grew up with a lot of 70s and 80s sets—Town sets, Castle sets (even one of the Black Falcons fortresses).
 I distinctly remember him bringing home a collection of Fabuland once.
 We reassembled them together, and though he eventually sold them, I still think fondly of their charming designs.
 I never had any of the so-called “girl lines” like Paradisa or Belville, but I always liked their soft pastel colors whenever I saw them in stores and catalogs.

 Then came Slizer and RoboRiders.
 Those small, canister-contained sets were my first taste of Technic-based action figures.
 Then Bionicle arrived and changed everything.
-The early years of Bionicle were mesmerizing—the techno-tribal aesthetic, the deep mystery, the collectible masks, the online adventure game.
+The early years of Bionicle were mesmerizing: the techno-tribal aesthetic, the deep mystery, the collectible masks, the online adventure game.
 I was all in.
-Those first few years of lore were a perfect storm of adventure and mystique.
-But when the story shifted to Metru Nui, something about the new setting and tone just didn’t capture me the same way.
+Those first few years of lore were perfection.
+The introduction of the Toa Nuva felt a bit of a step down, though, and when the story shifted to Metru Nui, something about the new setting and tone just didn’t capture me the same way.

 LEGO Harry Potter* was another major fixture in my later childhood.
 Naturally, I was obsessed with the franchise, but the LEGO sets were fantastic even outside of their licensed appeal.
 They were playful, filled with tiny whimsical details, and prioritized fun over strict accuracy.
 They encouraged alternate builds, which made them feel infinitely replayable.
 But after the third movie, it felt like the whimsy was lost, and worst of all, the minifigures switched to flesh-colored faces.